maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 #### Output

 The `run_multimer_jobs.py` script generates a set of directories for each specified protein complex.
-Full structure of the output directories is the following:
+The full structure of the output directories is the following:
 ```
 <complex_name>/
     <complex_name>_ranked_{0,1,2,3,4}.png